2ue/leiting-app/docs/content.en/docs/release-notes/_index.md

 # Release Notes

-Information about release notes of Coco Server is provided here.
+Information about release notes of Leiting Server is provided here.

 ## Latest (In development)